-The objective of this publication is to utilize Geographic Information System (GIS) technology to create an updated visual representation of suitability zones for quality grass-finished beef production for the islands of Maui, Moloka'i, and Lana'i.
+The objective of this publication is to utilize Geographic Information System (GIS) technology to create an updated visual representation of suitability zones for quality grass-finished beef production for the island of Kaua'i.
 The purpose of this publication is to provide a tool to empower managers to make informed decisions when considering development of a grass-finished beef production enterprise.